michaeldiguiseppi/java_curriculum_personal/README.md

 By the end of this unit, you should be able to:

 1. Create classes
-2. Interpret error messages
+1. Interpret error messages
-3. Create methods that return values
+1. Create methods that return values
-4. Create methods that don't return values
+1. Create methods that don't return values
+1. Work with Arrays and HashMaps
-4. Describe encapsulation
+1. Describe encapsulation
-5. Describe inheritance and how to override methods in subclasses
+1. Describe inheritance and how to override methods in subclasses
-6. Write simple type casting
+1. Write simple type casting
-7. Write/consume interfaces
+1. Write/consume interfaces (Describe polymorphism/abstraction)

 # Java Challenges